Born in Ukraine, Vladlen Tatarsky became an outspoken proponent of its destruction - KESQ

 More recently he became vocal in his support of the Wagner private military company and its offensive in Bakhmut.
 He posted video of Wagner head Yevgeny Prigozhin visiting one of the sports centers he was affiliated with.

-Hours before he was killed, Tatarsky posted a supportive comment over a photo of a Wagner recruitment billboard, saying: “It’s nice to see such outdoor advertising.
-I also saw billboards with “Wagners” in Rostov.”
+Hours before he was killed, Tatarsky posted a supportive comment over a photo of a Wagner recruitment billboard, saying: “It’s nice to see such outdoor advertising.”

 After Tatarsky’s death, Prigozhin made a brief video recording, purportedly from the Ukrainian city of Bakhmut.
 In the video, posted to Telegram, Prigozhin claimed to be hoisting a Russian flag inscribed with the words, “to the good memory of Vladlen Tatarsky.”